abner577/nasa-apod-cli/README.md

 # NASA APOD CLI

-A CLI application that wraps the [NASA Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) and additional functionality for:
+A CLI application that wraps the [NASA Astronomy Picture of the Day (APOD) API](https://api.nasa.gov/) and provides additional functionality for:

 - requesting APOD data (today, date-based, or random batch),
 - logging APOD metadata to JSONL and CSV,